mend/renovate-ce-ee/docs/setup-for-gitlab.md

 #### Option: Automatic webhook creation

-When enabled, will automatically install webhooks for all repos that are enabled with Renovate.
+When enabled, will automatically install webhooks for all new repos that are enabled with Renovate.
 Attempts are made to remove webhooks when repos are uninstalled.

+> [!NOTE]
+>
+> Currently, if you add the configuration for Webhooks later to an existing setup, webhooks will not be added to repositories already registered in Renovates DB.
+>
+> As a workaround, you can delete the database and start afresh. ([Issue #762](https://github.com/mend/renovate-ce-ee/issues/762))

 Webhook installation requires an admin user account that has `Maintainer` access to the repos.